siyuan-liu-research/LOB-FPGA/README.md

 results reported in the manuscript.
 The **full model-training code, HLS kernel source, and trained model weights will be released here upon acceptance** of the paper.

-The materials provided now are sufficient to inspect the experimental protocol (leakage control, data splits), the post-place-and-route hardware results, and the training configuration, without exposing the model implementation prior to publication.

 ## Contents (available now)

 | Path | Description |